FindNUS/FindNUS.github.io/content/_index.md

 FindNUS aims to achieve **Artemis** level.

 ## What's New? :stars:
 In this milestone, we focussed on adding quality of life features to make the searching for lost items much more seamless and 'smart'.
-The [full release notes are here](/scope/#milestone-3-edge-features).
+The [full release notes for Milestone 3 are here](/scope/#milestone-3-edge-features).
 - Created an on-demand Lookout service powered by NLP to help Losters search the database for possible matches to their lost item
 - Created an asynchronus Lookout service that Losters can subscribe to by email to recieve updates on any new findins
 - Geolocation UI